mongodb/specifications/source/crud/bulk-write.md

      * Indicates whether this write result was acknowledged.
 If not, then all other members of this
      * result will be undefined.
      *
      * NOT REQUIRED TO IMPLEMENT.
-See the CRUD specification for more guidance on modeling
+See below for more guidance on modeling unacknowledged results.
-     * unacknowledged results.
      */
     acknowledged: Boolean;